A spectral sequence for Dehn fillings: Introduction

 \section{Introduction}

 Classically, Dehn filling is a process by which one can obtain infinitely many distinct closed hyperbolic $3$-manifolds from a hyperbolic $3$-manifold with toroidal cusps.
 This notion has been adapted to relatively hyperbolic groups by Osin in \cite{Osin07} and by Groves and Manning \cite{GM08}.
 In these works, the authors introduce a group theoretic analogue of Dehn filling and show that this process, when applied to a relatively hyperbolic group, yields a relatively hyperbolic group.
-We study how the cohomology groups $H^i(G,\mc{P};\Z G)$ behave under this procedure which, by a result of Manning and the author in \cite{MW}, is isomorphic to the cohomology of the Bowditch boundary.
+We study how the cohomology groups $H^i(G,\mc{P};\Z G)$ behave under this procedure which, by a result of Manning and the author in \cite{MW}, are isomorphic to the cohomology of the Bowditch boundary.

 Our motivating example is a theorem by Groves, Manning and Sisto.
-In \cite{GMS}, it is shown that, if $(G,\mc{P})$ is relatively hyperbolic with Bowditch boundary $\partial(G,\mc{P})\cong S^2$ and such that each subgroup of $\mc{P}$ is free abelian of rank $2$, then for all sufficiently long Dehn fillings, the quotient group $\bar{G}$ is hyperbolic with boundary $\partial G\cong S^2$.
+In \cite{GMS}, it is shown that, if $(G,\mc{P})$ is relatively hyperbolic with Bowditch boundary $\partial(G,\mc{P})\cong S^2$ and such that each subgroup of $\mc{P}$ is free abelian of rank $2$, then for all sufficiently long Dehn fillings where the quotients $P_i/N_i$ are virtually infinite cyclic, the quotient group $\bar{G}$ is hyperbolic with boundary $\partial G\cong S^2$.
 Assuming that all groups involved are type $F_\infty$, the following isomorphisms can be derived from Bieri and Eckmann's work on relative cohomology (\cite[Proposition 1.1]{BE}), Bestvina and Mess's results on the cohomology of hyperbolic groups (\cite[Corollary 1.3]{BM91}) and the aforementioned theorem \cite[Theorem 1.1]{MW}.

 From this example, it would seem that there is only hope for a statement about top dimensional cohomology.
 Our main result, stated below, shows that we can relate the cohomology of a relatively hyperbolic group and the cohomology of its Dehn fillings in all dimensions.